 David Petrain is Associate Professor of Classics at Hunter College and The Graduate Center.
 A scholar of Greek and Latin poetry and Roman material culture, he has received grants from the National Endowment for the Humanities and held fellowships at the American Academy in Rome and the Institute for Advanced Study (Princeton).
 He is the author of Homer in Stone: The Tabulae Iliacae in their Roman context (Cambridge University Press, 2014) and co-editor of The Muse at Play: Riddles and wordplay in Greek and Latin poetry (de Gruyter, 2013).
 He has published articles on Latin love poetry, Greek epigrams preserved on papyrus and stone, the decoration of ancient Rome’s public libraries, and visual storytelling in the ancient world.
 He is also an enthusiastic performer and composer of verse in Greek and Latin, and his Latin poems have appeared in The Classical Outlook and Mouseion: Journal of the Classical Association of Canada.

-Tanya Pollard is Professor of English at Brooklyn College and The Graduate Center, and a member of the Council of Scholars at Theater for a New Audience.
+Tanya Pollard is Professor of English at Brooklyn College and The Graduate Center, and Chair of the Council of Scholars at Theater for a New Audience.
 Her research focuses on early modern theater, bodies, and audiences.
 Her most recent books are Reader in Tragedy, co-edited with Marcus Nevitt (2019), and Greek Tragic Women on Shakespearean Stages (2017), which won the Roland H. Bainton Book Prize in early modern literature.
 Earlier books include Milton, Drama, and Greek Texts, co-edited with Tania Demetriou (2016); Shakespearean Sensations: Experiencing Literature in Early Modern England, co-edited with Katharine Craik (2013); Drugs and Theater in Early Modern England (2005), and Shakespeare’s Theater: A Sourcebook (2003).
 A former Rhodes Scholar, she has received awards from the NEH, Whiting, and Mellon foundations, and the Warburg Institute.
 She is currently editing Ben Jonson’s The Alchemist for Arden Early Modern Drama, working with theater productions in New York, and writing about the contributions of early modern actors to the plays of Shakespeare and his contemporaries.

-Jama Shelton is an Assistant Professor at the Silberman School of Social Work, Hunter College, and Chief Strategy Officer for True Colors United, a national organization working to address LGBTQ youth homelessness through public education, legislative advocacy, and local systems change.
+Jama Shelton is an Associate Professor at the Silberman School of Social Work, Hunter College, and Chief Research Officer for True Colors United, a national organization working to address LGBTQ youth homelessness through public education, legislative advocacy, and local systems change.
 Dr. Shelton’s research focuses on LGBTQ youth homelessness, with specific attention on transgender and gender expansive youth.
 They are particularly interested in the ways in which systems rooted in cisnormativity limit service access and constrain successful exits from homelessness for transgender youth.
 Most recently, Dr. Shelton led a group of LGBTQ youth with lived experiences of homelessness in the development of a national LGBTQ youth homelessness research agenda.
 Dr. Shelton is also the Associate Director of the Silberman Center for Sexuality and Gender, where they work to advance sex positive social work practice and moving beyond the gender binary in social work education and practice.

 Brett G. Stoudt is an Associate Professor in the Psychology program at The Graduate Center, where he heads the PhD program in Critical Social/Personality and Environmental Psychology.
 Dr. Stoudt has worked on numerous participatory action research projects with community groups, lawyers, and policy-makers, both nationally and internationally.
 His interests include the social psychology of privilege and oppression as well as the human impact of the criminal justice system.
 Dr. Stoudt’s work has been published in volumes such as Geographies of Privilege, as well as journals such as The Journal of Social Issues.
 He is the recipient of The Michele Alexander Early Career Award for Scholarship and Service from the Society for the Psychological Study of Social Issues.
 He has also received the Haupert Humanitarian Award from Moravian College and, with his participatory collective, received the Truth to Power Award for Excellence in Collaborative Research from the Education Node of the Urban Research-Based Action Network.
 Dr. Stoudt is currently the Associate Director of the Public Science Project.
 He is also actively involved with Communities United for Police Reform as a steering committee member.